-Aug.
-7 will mark the 47th Anniversary of The Goose Lake International Music Festival.
-The Stooges, MC5, Bob Seger, The Faces, Jethro Tull and Chicago all played at the festival in Jackson County, Michigan, about 40 miles west of Ann Arbor.
+The Stooges, MC5, Bob Seger, The Faces, Jethro Tull and Chicago all played at the Goose Lake International Music Festival in Jackson County, Michigan, about 40 miles west of Ann Arbor.

 Billed as a better-equipped version of Woodstock (which was held exactly one year earlier), the Goose Lake Festival included showers, restrooms, kitchens and strong fences to keep out those who might bum rush the show.
 Tickets for the 3-day event were $15 and if you didn’t have the bread, you could work in the park for admittance.